Teeth Bonding in Nashville, TN

-What it is: Dental tooth bonding is a quick cosmetic procedure where tooth-colored resin material is applied directly to your teeth to repair chips, fill gaps, cover stains, or improve shape.
-It's completed in a single visit.
+What it is: Dental bonding applies tooth-colored resin to repair chips, fill gaps, cover stains, or reshape teeth.
+One visit.
+Done.

 Typical appointment time: 30-60 minutes per tooth